 Finally, a sample of the proposed learners are tested to see if they can pass any portions of the test without any instruction to ensure you are not teaching them what they already know.

 This process helps you to ensure the training provides scaffolding (Reigeluth, Stein, 1983) — presenting the instructional content to the learners in a manner that allows them to build upon previous content (what they already know).

 As shown in the Backwards Planning Model, motivation is also tied to Entry Behaviors (bottom row):

 Most employees are motivated to learn new skills that make their work easier or faster, improve their working environment, and increase their chances for promotion, recognition, and so forth (Wick, Pollock, Jefferson, Flanagan, 2006).

 Motivation is also tied closely with what they think their managers want them to do — they perform the things they know their managers notice and tend to neglect the things their mangers do not care about.
 Thus, it is not only important that they have the basic requirements before entering a learning platform, but that they are also motivated to learn.
-You have to not only ensure that their mangers will support the learning platform, but also that the learners know how the new skills and knowledge they gain will improve their lives.
+You have to not only ensure their mangers will support the learning platform, but that the learners know how the new skills and knowledge they master will improve the organization.

 Read about performance gaps

 Go to the next section: Sequence and Structure